GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-22 03:28:21 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-22 04:00:43 IST

 Current Weather in Coimbatore:
-Temperature: 23.27 °C
+Temperature: 23.88 °C
-Condition: few clouds
+Condition: mist